 We found 9 internists near North Myrtle Beach, SC.

-Dr. Preeth Menon is a physician who specializes in general internal medicine and geriatrics (elderly care).
-Patients rated Dr. Menon highly, giving him an average of 5.0 stars out of 5.
-He accepts Medicare insurance.
+Dr. Preeth Menon's areas of specialization are general internal medicine and geriatrics (elderly care); he sees patients in Little River, SC.
+Patient ratings for Dr. Menon average 5.0 stars out of 5.
+Dr. Menon takes Medicare insurance.